- Search The Registry

 *Janet Langhart Cohen was born on this date in 1941.
 He is a retired Black model, television journalist, and author.

 She was born Janet Leola Floyd in Indianapolis, IN and raised in an Indianapolis housing projects by her mother, who was a maid and hospital ward secretary.
 Her father, Sewell Bridges, a Black man, served in World War II and abandoned his family after the war.

 She began her career in Chicago as a model, where she worked for Marshall Field's and the Ebony Fashion Fair, and she was named Miss Chicagoland.
 At 28, she became the first Black "weathergirl" for WBBM-TV.
-She was Black television journalist at a variety of outlets, and interviewed personalities including Rosa Parks and David Duke.
-She became friends with Muhammad Ali and F. Lee Bailey and viewed Martin Luther King a personal mentor.
-Her skin color hampered her at times, as she was allegedly "too black for a white audience, too white for a black audience."
+She was a Black television journalist at a variety of outlets and interviewed personalities including Rosa Parks and David Duke.
+She became friends with Muhammad Ali and F. Lee Bailey and viewed Martin Luther King as a personal mentor.
+Her skin color hampered her at times, as she was alleged "too black for a white audience, too white for a black audience."

 She was married to Melvin Anthony Langhart for one year.
 Her second marriage was to Dr. Robert Kistner from 1978-1989; Kistner was a Harvard Medical School professor who specialized in the treatment of endometriosis and committed suicide one year later in 1990.
 She worked on a television show called 9 Broadcast Plaza alongside Richard Bey.
 She was fired from Entertainment Tonight in 1990 after she asked Arnold Schwarzenegger about his father, Gustav Schwarzenegger, 's war service for Nazi Germany.
 This violated his agreement with producers, "The Terminator terminated me," she remarked.